shervinea/cheatsheet-translation/id/convolutional-neural-networks.md

 **27. Remark: the application of K filters of size F×F results in an output feature map of size O×O×K.**

-&#10230;Perlu diperhatikan: aplikasi dari K filter dengan ukuran FxF menhasilkan sebuah keluaran feature map dengan ukuran O×O×K.
+&#10230;Catatan: pengaplikasian dari penyaring F dengan ukuran FxF menghasilkan sebuah keluaran fitur peta dengan ukuran O×O×K.

 <br>

 **28. Stride ― For a convolutional or a pooling operation, the stride S denotes the number of pixels by which the window moves after each operation.**

-&#10230;Stride - Untuk sebuah konvolution atau sebauh operasi pooling, stide S melambangkan jumlah pixel yang dilewati window setelah setiap operasi.
+&#10230;Stride - Untuk sebuah konvolusi atau sebauh operasi pooling, stide S melambangkan jumlah pixel yang dilewati window setelah setiap operasi.

 <br>